 Once the employer applies to the Libyan embassy, a reference number is issued and the application is officially recorded in the system.
 At this point, expats should contact the Libyan Consulate in their country and request a visa application form.
-They will cross-check the reference number and email the necessary document.
+They will cross-check the reference number and email the necessary documents.

 Exit and re-entry visas for Libya

-*Visa regulations are subject to change at short notice and expats should contact their respective embassy or consulate for the latest details.
+*Visa regulations are subject to change at short notice, and expats should contact their respective embassy or consulate for the latest details.